-The Committee on Foreign Investment in the U.S. (CFI-US) has broad authority to review certain transactions that involve foreign investment.
-While notifying CFUIS of transactions is voluntary, because CFIUS has the power to recommend changes or rescission of completed transactions, customary practice is to notify CFIUS in advance in transactions involving sensitive foreign investors or targets that present heightened risk, such as those with significant government contracting, operations relevant to national security, advanced technologies or export controlled goods and services.
+Under FIRRMA, the Committee on Foreign Investment in the US (CFIUS) has broad authority to review certain transactions that involve foreign investment.
+While notifying CFIUS of most transactions is voluntary - because CFIUS has the power to recommend changes or rescission of completed transactions - customary practice is to notify CFIUS in advance in transactions involving foreign investment in sensitive US real estate or companies that own or operate critical infrastructure or maintain and collect sensitive personal data of US citizens.